 How to Properly Care for Your Compression Sleeves

-Having compression sleeves for legs as an athlete or a fitness freak could increase your output and making your workout less strenuous.
+Having compression sleeves for legs for an athlete or a fitness freak could increase your output and make your workout less strenuous.
 Seeing how useful these garments are, it is important to take very good care of them otherwise, you will cut short their lifespan.
 No matter the brand of compression sleeves you buy, they will need to be well cared for in order to last longer.

-Inability to properly take care of your compression garment can result in fading of the colors, extreme shrinkage, loss of elasticity, reduction of lifespan, and waste of money.
+The inability to properly take care of your compression garment can result in fading of the colors, extreme shrinkage, loss of elasticity, reduction of lifespan, and waste of money.
 Even the most expensive and strongest compression garment will fall apart after a few hours of constant wear if not properly maintained.
 However, you need to know the proper way to care for your sleeves else you may ruin them unintentionally.

 Here are some ways to properly take care of your compression sleeves: